jtescher/jtescher.github.io/_drafts/building-a-go-web-app-with-revel-on-heroku.md

 Revel has an easily understood MVC structure and ships with bootstrap by default.
 You can read more about the flow of control through a Revel app in their excellent [core concepts](http://revel.github.io/manual/concepts.html) documentation, but for now let's just render some custom content by adjusting the `App/index.html` view.
-Revel uses Go's built in templating for html rendering.
+Revel uses Go's built in templating for HTML rendering.

 ```html
 <!-- app/views/App/index.html -->